WELCOME TO INTERNATIONAL WEALTH TAX ADVISORS

-Founded in 2015 and located on Avenue of the Americas, in the heart of New York City, International Wealth Tax Advisors provides highly personalized, secure and private global tax and accounting and consulting to clients worldwide, including: Singapore, China, Mexico, Ecuador, Peru, Brazil, Argentina, Saudi Arabia, Pakistan, Afghanistan, South Africa, United Kingdom, France, Spain, Switzerland, Australia and New Zealand.
+Founded in 2015 and located in the heart of New York City on Avenue of the Americas, International Wealth Tax Advisors provides highly personalized, secure and private global tax accounting and consulting to individuals, families, family offices and foreign-based multinational business clients across the U.S.A and North America, Europe, South America, Asia, Africa, Australia and the Middle East.

 Foreign Trust, Estate and Gift Taxation

 Based on clients’ jurisdiction and current needs, IWTA provides strategic consulting and assists in selecting and implementing a wealth transfer structure to maximize returns and minimize tax exposure.

 IWTA assists clients planning to become U.S. taxpayers as well as those terminating their citizen or green card status.
 We help mitigate the substantial taxes that can result from these decisions.

 IWTA provides non-U.S. taxpayers diligent assessment of and planning for investments in U.S. business and real estate.
 For U.S. taxpayers: We provide foreign investment and tax strategies.

 Foreign Financial Asset and FBAR Reporting

 Get help with FACTA, foreign financial asset reporting and the FBAR and know the filing requirements: Most U.S. persons with interest in foreign accounts/investments are required to report, and to file the FBAR.